nemonik/hands-on-DevOps-gen2/README.md

 ### 10.2.2.
 On OSX, enable nerd fonts in XTerm2

-To complete the configuration for OS X hosts configure XTerm2 to use `Meslo Nerd Font` and use `Solarized Dark` color them.
-Optionally, you can install your own [Nerd font](https://www.nerdfonts.com/font-downloads).
+XTerm2 must be further configured to benefit from the Nerd Fonts installed by Ansible.
+We're going to configure XTerm2 to use `Meslo Nerd Font` and use `Solarized Dark` color theme.
+Optionally, you can select another [Nerd font](https://www.nerdfonts.com/font-downloads).

 1. Open iTerm2's `Preferences`.
 2. In the `Preference` window that opens, select `Profile`.